satyaog/cli-cheatsheet/docs/source/index.rst

 ..
-Command Line Cheat Sheet documentation mVaster file, created by sphinx-quickstart on Wed Oct  9 15:43:28 2019.
+Command Line Cheat Sheet documentation master file, created by sphinx-quickstart on Wed Oct 9 15:43:28 2019.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ########################
 Command Line Cheat Sheet